Psalms For Life

 David ends with hope: he’s convinced YHWH will come through for him, vindicate him, fill him with praise, and restore him to God’s temple.
 Later Jews who returned from exile only to endure slanderous attacks by vicious enemies must have found this prayer very encouraging.
 With David, we can be confident that God will vindicate his people, renew us, and fill us with joy.

 In your fight against evil, Jesus, you endured vicious plots and slander.
-Seeing me as both one of your attackers and evil’s victim, you pleaded for mercy.
+Seeing me both as one of your attackers and as evil’s victim, you pleaded for mercy.
 Since you’re fully committed to me, help me trust you fully in return, believing you’ll come through for me and I’ll yet praise you.
 Amen.

 During your free moments today, meditate on these words: